-- Review article: The manuscripts should be approximately 1500-3500.
+- Review article: The manuscripts should be approximately 1500-3500 words.
 The manuscripts must contain the current state of understanding on a particular topic about ASEAN and/or Southeast Asian Studies by analysing and discussing research previously published by others

-- Book review: The manuscripts should be approximately 1500-4000.
+- Book review: The manuscripts should be approximately 1500-4000 words.
 The manuscripts must contain a critical evaluation of book by making argument and commentary on the particular book discussed about ASEAN and/or Southeast Asian Studies.

 - Practice notes: These are shorter manuscripts approximately 1500-3500 words that are of specific interest to practitioners.
 These manuscripts must present new development for the ASEAN.